-Sadly this death could have been prevented if she was wearing a seat belt.
+Sadly this death might have been prevented if she was wearing a seat belt.
 Seat belts do save lives and it even saved my life when a school bus full of kids ran a stop sign and collided with my car around 10 years ago.
 No one was hurt in that accident.
 According to the Alabama Department of Public Safety.
 Alabama saw 42 fewer teen deaths in motor vehicle crashes involving at-fault teen drivers in 2011, down from 96 in 2010.
 A total of 19,022 teens statewide were involved in motor vehicle crashes in 2011, when teen drivers ages 16-19 were determined to cause the crash, an increase of 1,181 from 2010.
 However, injuries decreased in 2011 to 2,749 compared to 5,940 in 2010.

 And according to the National Highway Traffic Safety Administration‘s 2008 survey, seat belt use remained lower among 16- to 24-year-olds than other age groups, with a rate of 77%; and was lower among African-Americans than other races, with a use rate of 75%.
 These rates are unacceptable!
 The seat belt rate should be 100%.
 But there are still some people who thinks that seat belts are annoying and they will not wear them.
 There are even a couple of people in the Alabama legislature that wants to repeal the seat belt law in Alabama.
 These people think the government should not tell them what to do in their lives.
 The reason why we have seat belt laws is because it can save your life!
 I wear a seat belt every time I drive and you should too!
 These YouTube videos should serve as inspiration to buckle up while in a car.